 State lawmakers want children to fill labor shortages, even in bars and on school nights

 MADISON, Wis.
-(AP) — As the federal government cracks down on child labor violations, some state lawmakers are embracing legislation to let children work longer hours and in more hazardous occupations.
+(AP) — Lawmakers in several states are embracing legislation to let children work in more hazardous occupations, longer hours on school nights and in expanded roles including serving alcohol in bars and restaurants as young as 14.

-The legislators, mostly Republicans, argue that relaxing child labor laws could ease nationwide labor shortages.
+The efforts to significantly roll back labor rules are largely led by Republican lawmakers to address worker shortages and in some cases run afoul of federal regulations.

 “The consequences are potentially disastrous,” said Reid Maki, director of the Child Labor Coalition, which advocates against exploitative labor policies.
 “You can’t balance a perceived labor shortage on the backs of teen workers.”